Sunday, August 16, 2020

 Immersion: Theatre of the mind, ad hoc rulings and suspense

 There was nothing to detract from imagining your surrounding.
 In spite of coming from a tabletop battle background, there were no miniatures and no battlemat.
-Neither were there soundtracks (with rare execptions) props.
+Neither were there soundtracks or (with rare execptions) props.
 Flow and action even trumped the rules, as Gary would rather make up a chance for something based on experience, knowledge and his judgment, than interrupt play by looking up rules.

 During games, cross-talk was discouraged: the party caller did most of the talking, and other players only talked if they had something to contribute.
 If the players chattered too much, they’d miss what the Disembodied Voice was saying, and that would be, as Mike put it, “suicide”.
 “You could feel the tension in the room,” he added.
 [29]

 The second important aspect was that Gary rarely looked up rules in the rulebook.
-Firstly, the rules were light anyways and did not cover many cases, and secondly even if they did adjucating without stopping play to look up the detail rule kept the action going.
+Firstly, the rules were light anyways and did not cover many cases, and secondly even if they did, adjucating without stopping play to look up the detail rule kept the action going.
 This rules-light approach allowed all participants to just imagine and describe what they wanted to do, without being restrained by rules mechanisms.
 Anything was possible, you just needed to trust the GM to give a fair estimate of success.

 Digging around in rules books is much the same as having the film break or the TV station experience transmission difficulties during an exciting program...a loss of the unagined participation. #7881